ClimateSubak/docker-ckan/src/ckanext-subakdc-plugins/ckanext/qa/README.md

 `make restart.redis`

 # Cold start
-The first time you run reporting you will need to run `ckan report initdb` to create the database tables.
+The first time you run reporting you will need to run `make qa.init` to create the database tables.